-Google Earth 5 review
+Google Earth 5 full review

 Google Earth applies satellite imagery and topographical data to a 3D globe.
 You can enhance these maps with a smorgasbord of relevant data, including photographs, Wikipedia entries, and YouTube videos.
 Learning the basics is easy, but for anything more complex, you’ll need to brave Google’s sprawling online user guide.